Niche-Networks/minifetch-api/README.md

 **Wrap** these methods in a **try/catch** just like in the Quick Start example above. **Code examples** can be also found in the [Github repository /example- directories](https://github.com/Niche-Networks/minifetch-api/).

 The `checkAndExtract` methods check the target URL's `robots.txt` file to ensure its not blocked and tell us your preferred crawl delay (defaults to 1 second between requests to your domain).
 So fetching 10 URLs takes at least 10 seconds to complete by default.
 This is by design, so Minifetch never hammers your server or slows it down for your real users.
-If the URL is blocked, read [How To Unblock Minifetch](https://minifetch.com/tutorials/unblock-minifetch).
+If you own the site and want to allow Minifetch access or to set custom rules for it, read [How To Unblock Minifetch](https://minifetch.com/tutorials/unblock-minifetch).

 ```js
 await client.checkAndRunSeoPageAudit(url);